 The regiment then went on to serve in Germany with the British Army of the Rhine (1948 and 1952-54) and Trieste (1949-52), before postings in Korea (1954) and Hong Kong (1954-55).
 Its final overseas deployment was a year in Aden in 1959-60.

 In 1960, the regiment was merged with The Royal Lincolnshire Regiment to form the 2nd East Anglian Regiment (Duchess of Gloucester's Own Royal Lincolnshire and Northamptonshire).
+This, in turn, converted into a battalion of The Royal Anglian Regiment in 1964.

 The National Army Museum works together with Regimental and Corps Museums across the country to help provide a network of military museums for everyone to visit and enjoy.